 Data Privacy in China is usually only mentioned in discussions on state surveillance, and the legitimate concerns it raises.
 A lesser known question is the development of obligations for companies towards consumers, i.e. consumer privacy rules.
 This post focuses on their evolution, culminating with the Personal Information Protection Law (PIPL) and its guidelines, and their comparison with data privacy rules in the U.S. and the EU.

-This post summarizes the main results of my law review article “China’s Approach on Data Privacy Law: A Third Way Between the U.S. and the EU?” to be published in the Penn State Journal of Law and International Affairs, vol. 8.1.
+This post summarizes the main results of my law review article “China’s Approach on Data Privacy Law: A Third Way Between the U.S. and the EU?” published in the Penn State Journal of Law and International Affairs, vol. 8.1.
 It comprehensively details the results of a research that is part of my Ph.D earned from Shanghai Jiao Tong University.
-The present blog post only aims at “briefly” presenting the main findings in a more casual fashion.[Read more…] about Data Privacy Law in China: Comparison with the EU and U.S. Approaches
+The present blog post only aims at “briefly” presenting the main findings in a more casual fashion.
+It is currently being updated to include the latest changes.[Read more…] about China’s Personal Information Protection Law (PIPL): Comparison with the EU and U.S. Approaches